cbarraford/2FA-Coin/README.md

 It is highly recommended that you secure this email with 2FA and a strong password.

+An added benefit of this is you could send funds to an email address instead of a public key (assuming we enforce email uniqueness in the blockchain).

 ## Two Transactions for One Transfer
 In a 2FA transaction blockchain, each transfer requires two transactions on the blockchain.
 Here is what that workflow would look like...